svanderburg/libnixxml/README.md

 Manually printing data structures in XML or Nix
 -----------------------------------------------
-In addition to parsing `NixXML` data to construct a domain model, the inverse process is also possible -- the API also provides convienence functions to print an XML or Nix representation of a domain model.
+In addition to parsing `NixXML` data to construct a domain model, the inverse process is also possible -- the API also provides convenience functions to print an XML or Nix representation of a domain model.

 For example, the following string in C: